 Upon successful completion, students will have the knowledge and skills to:

-- Explain and apply the constitutional law principles developed by the High Court to a hypothetical factual problem presenting questions about the validity and applicability of federal and State legislation
+- Critically evaluate and apply the constitutional law principles developed by the High Court of Australia to a hypothetical factual problem presenting questions about the validity and applicability of federal and State legislation.

-- Analyse a factual problem, reasoning to a conclusion by analogy to the decided cases
+- Critically analyse a factual problem, reasoning to a conclusion by analogy to the decided cases.

-- Analyse and assess the impact that the High Court has had on the development of constitutional principles, the character of the federal system in Australia and the health of federal institutions of government
+- Critically assess the role and impact that the High Court of Australia has had on the development of constitutional principles, the character of the federal system in Australia, and the health of the federal institutions of government.

 Commonwealth constitutional law will be taught entirely through seminars, rather than divided into lectures and tutorials.
 Online students will attend the seminars by webcasting into the seminar through Adobe Connect.